 Why is wearing a mask important?

-The main problem with the novel coronavirus is its high infection rate - we have reasons to believe that the number of infected people might surpass the reported cases as many as 10 times.
-With no precautions undertaken, the virus would spread exponentially, eventually overwhelm healthcare systems, and lead to a grim situation where hospitals simply cannot house anymore people in need of medical help.
+The main problem with the novel coronavirus is its high infection rate - we have reasons to believe that spread exponentially, eventually overwhelm healthcare systems, and lead to a grim situation where hospitals simply cannot house anymore people in need of medical help.
 Luckily, we now know that there are a number of things we can do to effectively slow this process enough to let medics treat everyone and even, in the long run, allow scientists to find a way to beat COVID-19.
-These include:
+These include:.
+With no precautions undertaken, the virus would

 - washing your hands thoroughly with soap;